syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/row-auto-height.md

 ## How to limit maximum number of events to display

+In the Scheduler, the default behavior is to display concurrent events based on cell height, with each new event represented as `+n more` characters.
+However, you may want to improve the quality of the presentation by limiting the number of concurrent events.
+This can be accomplished by using the `maxEventsPerRow` property, which is defaulted to the `views` property.

-By default, the scheduler will render the overlapping events based on the start and end time.
-Now we can customize the number of events displayed in a cell by using the `maxEventsPerRow` property grouped under the `views` property.
-The `maxEventsPerRow` property is only applicable for month, timeline month, and timeline year views.
-The following code example shows how to limit number of events displayed in a cell as follows.
+The `maxEventsPerRow` property is specific to the month, timeline month, and timeline year views, allowing you to view events visually in these rows.
+Below is a code example that demonstrates how to use this constraint and the events displayed in a cell have been created:

 {% if page.publishingplatform == "aspnet-core" %}